mingzhao2019/OB-WebDAV-Uploader/README.md

 - Works on both desktop and mobile versions of Obsidian.
 - Support multiple WebDAV servers.
 - Add warnings and suggestions when internal comments are found in the uploaded file.
+- Automatically replaces internal links in uploaded files with LINK mode, while keeping the internal link format of local files unchanged.
+When prompted, upload the associated file to the same directory to realize the jump.

 ### Installation